ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 print(y); //should print 10, not 20
 ```

-For my horror it was printing 20 because values weren't being copied into the closure properly.
-After fixing it, unfortunately the performance got much worse, up to 3.4ms.
+To my horror it was printing 20 because values weren't being copied into the closure properly.
+Unfortunately, after fixing it, the performance got much worse, up to 3.4ms.
 That's a huge setback.

 However, the fix was quite easy.

 ### Optimization 12: Minimal function closures

-Our capture analysis in Optimization 10 missed the oportunity to reduce the copies.
-The way closures where created was:
+Our capture analysis in Optimization 10 missed the opportunity to reduce the copies.
+The way closures were created was:

  - Get all the variables in scope right now
  - Copy them into the closure